What does Earth have to tell?

 Natural science for clever dummies.

 Science, dull?
 Does it remind you of old schoolbooks and dusty classrooms?
-Or are you secretly interested but you don't know where to start?
-On GondwanaTalks you will find articles about the natural sciences written especially for science dummies.
-Everything in nature has its own incredible story, going back in time to an age in which the planet looked completely different than today: Beyond imagination.
-GondwanaTalks will guide you along the way.
-You will forever think differently about Earth, life, the planets, minerals, humanity, the future ...
-And the more you learn, the more curious you will get ...
-Whether you're a dummy or not, you're someone with a sharp, inquiring mind.
-Knowledge is a journey!
-Come along with us.
+Or are you interested but you don't know where to start?
+On GondwanaTalks you will find articles on natural science written especially for science dummies.
+Everything in nature has its own incredible story, going back in time to an age in which the planet looked completely different.
+You will think differently about Earth, life, the planets, crystals and gems, humanity and the future.
+And the more you learn, the more amazed you will be.

 Lapis lazuli: Following the trace of a blue stone.